-Students shall not be penalized for class absence due to unavoidable or legitimate required military obligations not to exceed two (2) weeks unless special permission is granted by the Associate Vice Chancellor.
+Students shall not be penalized for class absence due to unavoidable or legitimate required military obligations not to exceed two (2) weeks unless special permission is granted by the Graduate School Deans.
 Absence due to short-term military duty in the National Guard or Active Reserve is recognized as an excused absence.
-To validate such an absence, the student must present evidence to the Associate Vice Chancellor's office.
-The Associate Vice Chancellor will then provide a letter of verification to the student's faculty for the term.
+To validate such an absence, the student must present evidence to the Graduate School Deans.
+The Graduate School Deans will then provide a letter of verification to the student's faculty for the term.